ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/v1.2.0/README.md

 # Changelog

-- v1.3.0
-	- Fixed lie about drop table configurations reloading on world start.
-It should work properly now!
-	- Added support for setting drop conditions on each item
-	- Added support for selecting whether to apply conditions at time of spawn or death.
 - v1.2.0
 	- Port and rewrite of configuration system from [Custom Raids](https://valheim.thunderstore.io/package/ASharpPen/Custom_Raids/)
 	- Now supports loading of templates